Stegmami/LevelDesign_2023/docs/week3.md

 # Homework For Feb 7
 1. 3rd Draft of your Design Doc
-2. First draft of Unity
+2. First draft of Unity project

 Remember: goal is a level, not a whole game.
 Text you can use paper for.
 Your goal is to use spacial cues to guide your player to end of your area and back again.
 This about [Emilia Schatz lead game designer at Naughty Dog](https://80.lv/articles/defining-environment-language-for-video-games/).

-# Homework for Feb 14.
-Final

-1. Final Design Doc
-2. Final Unity